Ring of Fire Trail

 Bicentennial Capitol Mall State Park

-As urban Nashville boomed in the late 1950s and early 1960s, the ground here was too soft for high-rise construction due to the historic salt lick that originally attracted wildlife, Native Americans, trappers and settlers to the area.
+As urban Nashville boomed in the late 1950s and early 1960s, the ground here was too soft for high-rise construction due to the historic salt lick that had originally attracted the wildlife, Native Americans, trappers and settlers to the area.
 This park was created in the 1990s to save the one remaining view of the Capitol and to commemorate Tennessee's 200th birthday.
 Visit this 19-acre park, stroll the "Pathway of History" and splash in 31 fountains, all tributes to Tennessee's waterways.
-Due to damage from the 2010 Nashville Flood, the fountains are under restoration, projected for completion Memorial Day 2012.

 Nashville Farmers Market

 Since the early 1800s, the farmers market has been a vital part of Nashville life.
 Stop in to visit local farmers and produce resellers; grab a bite at one of the Market House restaurants; visit on the weekend and browse the Flea Market.
 Tourists love the "Nash Trash" comedy tours departing from this spot; hop on the pink bus here.